 What it Does:

-- Create a checklist for repair or services for you techs to follow.
+- Create a checklist for repair or services for your techs to follow.

-- Allows you to create Ad-Hoc lists as the need comes up.
+- It allows you to create Ad-Hoc lists as the need comes up.

 - An optional way of showing your customers the work you performed on their device.